SCP650/SCP650.github.io/_posts/2022-11-27-SecondPerson.markdown

 Hence we end up spending the majority of the play time telling the other party how to move their head -- "Can you look right?","Can you look left?" -- which I guess makes this a successful second-person game..? but not an enjoyable game.

-### 3. Player Will Instincltively Move Their Head to Adjust the Camera
+### 3. Player Will Instinctively Move Their Head to Adjust the Camera

 One added difficulty I wasn't expecting before was that when A wants to look left, A will not only give instructions to B to look left but also instinctively move their head to the left -- this means it's also disrupting B's view.